HeyMaslo/companion-server/README.md

 With Companion Server, developers are able to pass unstructured signals for the computer to observe.
 The server then returns insights about human interactions that can be incorporated into enhanced products. *Note: Original server was using lower level code with WolframEngine, python, tensorflow but it has been simplified and smallified for maintenance and portability reasons.*

-The companion server can easily be attached to other systems by way to passing in images or text to it.
-In response the companion server supplies back out a set of JSON.
+The companion server can easily be attached to other systems by passing in images or text, and receiving a JSON response.

 ## Use Cases
 * Observing and understanding context in data